 One of the most challenging parts of getting older or facing a serious illness can be planning for the future that your loved ones will have once you are gone.
 It’s an incredibly morbid thought to consider that you’ll no longer be here.
-Add to that the fact that there will be a funeral or celebration of life, burial or cremation, and other financial implications after you have passed.
+Add to that the fact that there will be a funeral or celebration of life, burial, or cremation, and other financial implications after you have passed.

-What Is Burial Insurance?
+What Is Final Expense Insurance or Burial Insurance?

 Burial insurance isn’t typically sold separately, confusing many people.
 According to an article in Nerd Wallet“…burial insurance is simply a common way to refer to a small whole life insurance policy — generally $5,000 to $20,000 — that’s purchased so beneficiaries have money to pay for a funeral.”

 Many people refer to this whole life insurance as funeral or burial insurance is a type of insurance that people use strictly to cover the cost of a funeral, memorial service, burial, or cremation for their loved one.
 Most people will purchase this insurance themselves and designate their next of kin as their beneficiary, so that once they have passed, their end of life wishes can be carried out, without putting undue financial stress on the ones they love the most.

 So, for most people, when you’re looking for funeral insurance or final expenses insurance, you’ll be looking for a small life insurance policy.